Spend winter in a cosy luxury self catering lodge by Loch Lomond

 Beautiful crisp days.
 The red roof of our barn shines bright in the sunshine

 A short walk down our quiet single track road gives another discovery at every corner...

 Despite the rural appearance of these photos, civilization is close by!
-Great eateries and pubs are 5 minutes from Appletree Cottage, Glasgow 35 minutes and Stirling 30 minutes drive.
+Great eateries and pubs are 5 minutes from Appletree Cottage, Glasgow 35 minutes and Stirling a 30 minute drive.
 Quality shopping on the shores of Loch Lomond and Loch Lomond itself only 15 minutes.

-For those of unfamiliar with, Appletree, the cottage or lodge is a recently purpose built high quality self catering holiday home at the south end of Loch Lomond and the Trossachs National Park.
+For those of unfamiliar with, Appletree, the cottage or lodge is a recently purpose built high quality self-catering holiday home at the southern end of Loch Lomond and the Trossachs National Park.

 The cottage sleeps eight people in four bedrooms - choice of twins or doubles.

 Each bedroom has its own private bathroom with walk-in shower (or shower and bath) wash basin and WC.

 Underfloor heating keeps the wonderful open plan Lounge / Dining room / Kitchen toasty whilst wonderful views never fail to enthral whatever the weather.

 The log fire and free Netflix add interest to the winter evenings.

 It is suitable for families or groups who have a member with restricted mobility (see our website)